paperbenni/CloudPie/README.md

 # CloudPie

-This project is aiming to be a cloud solution for RetroPie It's not stable yet, contributions are always welcome!
+This project is aiming to be a cloud solution for RetroPie, Lakka or Retroarch on Linux It's not stable or fully functional yet, contributions are always welcome!

 ## Install
 ```